KiotaAcademy/REACT-JS/react-architecture/react-architecture.md

 when we write react, we use a lot of JSX that is to say `<div><h1 color = 'red'>this is JSX here</h1></div>`

 jsx is then normally compiled to plain js `React.createElement("h1", {color: 'red'}, 'this is JSX here')`

+what translates jsx to js?
+Babel

+## React DOM

+deals with what the user now sees